Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 This grim statement by Massachusetts Public Health Commissioner Dr. Robbie Goldstein confirmed what many in Massachusetts feared: drug overdoses here have reached terrifying levels.

-In 2022 there were 2,357 overdose deaths in Maryland, a state record that represents a marked increase over 2021 totals.
+In 2022, there were 2,357 overdose deaths in Massachusetts, a state record that represents a marked increase over 2021 totals.
 That means every day, six people in the Bay State die from a drug overdose.

 Take a moment to consider the gravity of that.

-Those deaths are largely attributed to fentanyl, which during the first three months of 2023 was present in 93 percent of all fatal overdoses.
+Those deaths are primarily attributed to fentanyl, which during the first three months of 2023 was present in 93 percent of all fatal overdoses.

-In Boston, the drug crisis is on full display in notorious locations like Mass and Cass, an intersection where tents, makeshift shelters, and scores of people suffering from opioid addiction line the streets.
+In Boston, the drug crisis is on full display in notorious locations like Mass and Cass, an intersection where tents, makeshift shelters, and scores of people who have an opioid addiction line the streets.

-But everyone from state and local legislators to advocates to professionals like the state’s Licensed Alcohol and Drug Counselors are hard at work, providing resources, solutions, and compassionate, lending hands to help curb Massachusetts’ drug epidemic.
-A number of new state programs are emerging.
+But everyone from state and local legislators to advocates to professionals like the state’s Licensed Alcohol and Drug Counselors are hard at work, providing resources, solutions, and compassion, lending a hand to help curb Massachusetts’ drug epidemic.
+Several new state programs are emerging.
 Among them are:

 - Clean needle distribution points throughout Boston by way of specialized vending machines